 - Register in the Smart Traveller Enrolment Program (STEP) from the US Department of State

-- Use the AlertTraveler app and program with OrangeAbroad
+- Use the AlertTraveler app and program through OrangeAbroad

 - If anything has happened:

-- Remember that the sooner you tell Syracuse London and/or the police, the better help we can provide
+- Remember that the sooner you tell Syracuse London and/or the police, the better we can support you

 - Report crime incidents to the London Metropolitan Police